Chandra-MARX/marxs/docs/visualization.rst

 .. plot:: pyplots/vis_subaperturing.py

 On the plot, we see that photons from each sector (e.g. the sector that colors photons red) form a strip on the detector.
 Only adding up photons from all sectors gives us a round PSF.
 Subaperturing is the idea to disperse only photons from one sector, such that the PSF in cross-dispersion direction is large, but the dispersion in cross-dispersion direction is much smaller (the green sector in the figure).
 Thus, the spectral resolution of the dispersed spectrum will be higher than for a spectrograph that uses the full PSF.
-Note that the first order photons are asymetrically distributed unlike the zeroth order.
+Note that the first order photons are asymmetrically distributed unlike the zeroth order.
 This is due to the finite sizes of the flat diffraction gratings that deviate from the curved Rowland torus.
 Based on this simulation, we can now decide to implement sub-aperturing in our instrument.
 We will instruct the engineers to mount ggratings only at the green colored positions so that we get a sharper line (a better resolving power) compared with using every photon that passes through the mirror.

 3d output
 ---------